We are delighted to have outstanding attendance data for all year groups.

 Our school has historically high attendance figures and these are testament to our engaging curriculum, which encourages pupils to come to school every single day, as well as the strong pastoral support we provide for pupils with particular medical needs through our highly professional and competent medical team.
-We are particularly proud of our attendance figures for Reception pupils – 96% for 2018/19 – which shows an excitement in coming to school from the very first year.
-Our figures for persistent absentees (pupils classed by the Department for Education as those absent for 10% or more of their own possible sessions) have reduced steadily over the last 3 years as a result of school support for particular pupils and their families.
+We are particularly proud of our attendance figures for Reception pupils – which shows an excitement in coming to school from the very first year.
+Our figures for persistent absentees (pupils classed by the Department for Education as those absent for 10% or more of their own possible sessions) have increased since the covid pandemic and we have a range of strategies to work with individual pupils and their parents to support improved attendance.

-In July 2020, four Year 6 pupils were presented with outstanding achievement awards for 100% attendance for their entire primary education from Reception to Year 6.
-Despite the global pandemic these children were back at school as soon as we re-opened for the Year 6 cohort and had not had one day off or one late mark in their seven years at Christ the Saviour- quite an achievement!
+In July 2023, five Year 6 pupils were presented with outstanding achievement awards for 100% (or over 99%) attendance for their entire primary education from Reception to Year 6.
+Despite the global pandemic these children were back at school as soon as we re-opened and some of them had not had one day off or one late mark in their seven years at Christ the Saviour- quite an achievement!

 Pupils who achieve 100% attendance at the end of each term are awarded badges which may be worn on blazers or jumpers.
 An exceptional attendance award for 100% attendance for the entire academic year is celebrated at our end of year prize giving service.